andrewkember/dev.kemli/content/posts/2021-03-pi-thing.md

 |£3  |Shipping|

 Total: £27 per unit

-Blocker: Can only order one Raspberry Pi Zero W per customer?
+Blocker: I can only order one Raspberry Pi Zero W per customer?
 What madness is this?

 I'm going to give the Raspberry Pi route a try.
 It hits a lot of the sweet spots, and it'll be fun - even if I can't source 10 RPi Zero Ws because of the bizarre sales limits.